CleanCocoa/mac-licensing-fastspring-cocoafob-book/README.md

 # Make Money Outside the Mac App Store
-## How to Sell Your Mac App with FastSpring, Secure It With License Codes Against Piracy, and Offer Time-Based Trial Downloads
+## How to Sell Your macOS App with FastSpring, Secure It With License Codes Against Piracy, and Offer Time-Based Trial Downloads

 This is the manuscript of the book "[Make Money Outside the Mac App Store (With FastSpring)][book]".